Conspiracy theorist Alex Jones found guilty in Sandy Hook defamation cases | DW | 15.11.2021

 American conspiracy theorist Alex Jones was found guilty by default in four defamation cases on Monday.

-The cases were brought against him by parents of children killed at Sandy Hook elementary school, a mass shooting incident Alex Jones has repeatedly, wrongly claimed was a hoax.
+The cases were brought against him by the families of children killed at Sandy Hook elementary school mass shooting.
+Alex Jones has repeatedly and wrongly claimed the shooting was a hoax.

+Lawyers for the Sandy Hook families said Jones and his companies, Infowars and Free Speech Systems, violated judicial procedure by not disclosing documents showing how he profited from his portrayal of Sandy Hook and other similar incidents of mass shootings.

+Twenty first-grade children were killed at the school in Newtown, Connecticut during a mass shooting in 2012.